twseptian/Coastal-and-Offshore-Marine-Zones/README.md

 # Spatial Database Final Project

 # Introduction
-The Coastal Marine Zones dataset used in this notebook can be found here.
+The Coastal Marine Zones dataset used in this notebook can be found here -> https://www.weather.gov/gis/MarineZones.

 ## What is a "Marine Zone Forecast"?